Contributor: Angus Frith

 To establish native title, claimants must show that as a society they have traditional laws and customs relating to land that are substantially identical with those that existed at sovereignty in 1788.
 In addition, the observable activities of the claim group must be more than coincidental; they must be based on traditional laws and customs that have a “normative” content.
 This means that the traditional laws and customs must guide the behaviour of the group.
 If an Aboriginal society ceases to exist as a society, the laws and customs that support native title rights also cease to exist.
 This decision means that native title claimants in more settled parts of Australia, such as Victoria, might find it very difficult to establish that they have native title.

-Another option for resolving native title claims is for government and other parties to negotiate non-native title outcomes – that is, land justice outcomes not based on the recognition of native title.
-In June 2009, the Victorian Government announced that it had adopted a Victorian Native Title Settlement Framework (“Framework”).
-This Framework was produced as a result of the work of a steering committee comprising representatives of the Victorian Traditional Owners’ Land Justice Group and state officers; the committee was chaired by Professor Mick Dodson.
+Another option for resolving native title claims is for government and other parties to negotiate land justice outcomes not based on the recognition of native title.
+In 2009, the Victorian Government adopted a Native Title Settlement Framework (“Framework”), which was developed by a steering committee, chaired by Professor Mick Dodson, and comprising representatives of the Traditional Owners’ Land Justice Group and state officers.
 The Framework has been given legislative effect through the Traditional Owner Settlement Act 2010 (Vic).

 The Framework creates a streamlined approach to settling native title claims out of court through interest-based negotiations.
 Such an approach may lead to more settlements, as well as to stronger long-term relationships between the state and native title parties (called “traditional owners” in the Framework).
 The Framework’s approach should also bring about better outcomes for traditional owners, and improved management of Crown land.